flohil/wdio-workflo/docs/firstTest.md

 However, you can open Allure's "Behaviors" page which groups all test artifacts into "Specs" and "Testcases" to examine specs and testcases separately.

-For more information about test reports, please read the [Test Report guide] (testReport.md).
+For more information about test reports, please read the [Reporters guide](reporters.md).